tcopestake/PHP-tail-call-optimisation/README.md

 ## Intro

 This is a Zend extension to add recursive tail call optimisation to PHP.
 Developed and tested with PHP 8, but should compile & work with other versions.
+Plays nice with OPcache (as far as I can tell).

 Disclaimer: I can't guarantee the completeness or stability of this extension - so if you choose to use it in the wild, exercise discretion.